MRN-Code/datacube-image-slicer/README.md

 ## Gotchas
 * Set a background color explicitly on the canvas to produce predectable transparency from each draw
-* Large datasets yield large files.
-Prune 0s then whitespace (assuming your arrays were pretty printed [10, 0, 0, 5, ...]:

 * Do *not* pad the canvas as it biases the mouse position readings.

 ## ToDo